Battery-Intelligence-Lab/galv/docs/AdministrationGuide.md

 There are two types of users in galvanalyser:
 1. The first are standard user accounts, that are used for authentication on the frontend, and the REST API.
+Users can optionally belong to an Admin group, which allows them more permissions in terms of viewing and editing dataset metadata, and allows for setting up and altering harvester schedules and directories.
 2. The second is the harvester user account.
 Ordinarily, there is only one harvester user account, and the username and password for this account is set in the `.env` file in the server.
 This account is a postgres account on the database, and the